Haniya-Gh/3D-ANIMATED-WEBSITE/README.md

-🌐 3D Animated Website
+# 🌐 3D Animated Website

-A modern and interactive 3D animated landing page built with HTML, CSS, and Spline 3D.
+🚀 A sleek and modern **3D animated website** featuring smooth gradients, stunning visuals, and an interactive 🤖 **Spline 3D robot**.
+Designed with responsive layouts 📱 to look perfect on every device, this project combines creativity and functionality for a professional landing page experience.

-This project features a sleek dark-themed UI, smooth gradients, responsive design, and an embedded 3D robot model using Spline.
+---

-✨ Features
+## ✨ Features

-🎨 Stylish gradient background with blur effects
+- 🎨 Stylish gradient background with blur effects

-🤖 Interactive 3D robot animation (powered by Spline)
+- 🤖 Interactive **3D robot animation** (powered by Spline)

-📱 Fully responsive design for all devices
+- 📱 Fully responsive design for mobiles, tablets, and desktops

-📝 Modern typography and UI components
+- 📝 Modern typography and call-to-action buttons

-🚀 Smooth navigation with CTA buttons
+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-HTML5
+- **HTML5**

-CSS3
+- **CSS3**

-Spline 3D
+- **Spline 3D**